mike-wendt/redmine-slackbot/README.md

 ## Overview

 `redmine-slackbot` is a Slackbot that runs locally on a Redmine server providing access to create, update, list, and close issues from Slack.
+In addition there is now support for keywords to set estimated time, record time spent, and to change the percent done for issues.
+Another new feature is a daily scrum generator organizing open issues with time and percent done information.

-The motivtion to build this bot was to more easily access and track issues with Redmine and not have to be on VPN to do so.
+The motivation to build this bot was to more easily access and track issues with Redmine and not have to be on VPN to do so.
 Since the Slackbot runs locally on the Redmine server it reaches out to Slack and listens for incoming messages removing the need for a VPN connection.

 ## Install